 Even the most ordinary prose becomes magical when read aloud at bedtime.
 And even the simplest-seeming of our children’s books teaches something elegant and deep.

 Then he quotes Leonard Marcus’ thoughts about Goodnight Moon.
-Marcus wrote the following in Margaret Wise Brown’s biography (and this makes me want to read the biography):
+Marcus wrote the following in the biography of Margaret Wise Brown (and this makes me want to read the biography):

 Goodnight Moon is a supremely comforting evocation of the companionable objects of the daylight world.
 It is also a ritual preparation for a journey beyond that world, a leave-taking of the known for the unknown world of darkness and dreams. … [I]t is partly spoken in the voice of the child, who takes possession of that world by naming its particulars all over again, addressing them directly, one by one, as though each were alive, and bidding each goodnight. … The sense of an ending descends gradually, like sleep.